Alexander Boldyrev: Research

 During his academic career, Alexander Boldyrev worked on a wide range of topics related to quantum chemistry and physical chemistry.
-His works together with Paul von Ragué Schleyer were among the prediction of new way to achieve planar tetracoordinated carbon and participated in the first experimental conformation of such species in molecular beams with Prof. Lai-Sheng Wang.
+His works together with Paul von Ragué Schleyer were among the prediction of new ways to achieve planar tetracoordinated carbon and participated in the first experimental confirmation of such species in molecular beams (e.g. in the atomic cluster Al4C-) with Prof. Lai-Sheng Wang.
 Dr. Boldyrev and Dr. Gutsev also developed the theory of superhalogens – molecules with high Electron affinity exceeding 7 eV in some cases (while the Electron affinity of halogens are 3-3.6 eV).
 In analogy to superhalogens, Boldyrev and Gutsev introduced superalkalis, species with extremely low Ionization potential, lower than that of a Caesium atom.
 Alexander Boldyrev together with Lai-Sheng Wang made a large contribution to the theory of chemical bonding, especially in the topic of Aromaticity and Antiaromaticity.

 Adaptive Natural Density Partitioning Algorithm

 Example of AdNDP analysis of TaB_{10}^{−} molecule.
 The following notation is used here: n-center 2-electron bonding element is denoted as nc-2e; occupation number is denoted as ON.

 The Adaptive Natural Density Partitioning Algorithm (AdNDP) is a theoretical tool for deciphering chemical bonding.
 It is generally applicable to any chemical system including molecules, clusters, mechanically bonded structures and solvated species.
 The algorithm was developed in 2008 by Dmitry Zubarev and Alexander Boldyrev.
 The AdNDP is based on the concept of occupancies of multicenter bonds.
 Thus, it represents the electronic structure in terms of n-center two-electron (nc-2e) bonds.
 AdNDP recovers both Lewis bonding elements (1c-2e and 2c-2e elements, corresponding to the lone pairs and two-center two-electron bonds, respectively) and deslocalized bonding elements, which are associated with the concepts of aromaticity and antiaromaticity.
 From this point of view, AdNDP achieves a seamless description of systems featuring both localized and delocalized bonding without invoking the concept of resonance (although, AdNDP is also capable of providing resonance structures).
 Essentially, AdNDP is a very efficient and illustrative approach for interpretation of the molecular orbital-based wave functions.
 AdNDP is closely related to Natural bond orbital theory but allows any number of atoms to participate in bond localization.

 In 2013, a Solid State Adaptive Natural Density Partitioning (SSAdNDP), an extension of AdNDP, was introduced by Timur Galeev and Alexander Boldyrev in collaboration with Benjamin D. Dunnington and J. R. Schmidt.
 The algorithm enables the application of AdNDP formalism to periodic systems.
 As in the original AdNDP algorithm, SSAdNDP allows the interpretation of chemical bonding in systems with translational symmetry in terms of classical lone pairs, two-center bonds, as well as multi-center delocalized bonding elements.